 Appliances, particularly in the kitchen (refrigerators, ranges, ovens, microwaves, etc.) are typically left out of our estimates.
-We do this for a couple reasons: First off, they are usually installed much quicker (at less cost) when installed by the store from which they were bought.
-Also, the individual appliance warranties are often voided when installed by someone other than the provider.
+We do this for a couple reasons: Firstly, they are usually installed much quicker (and at less cost) when installed by the store from which they were bought.
+Secondly, the individual appliance warranties are often voided when installed by someone other than the provider.

-Make sure your builder is clear as can be as to what on the drawings is included in the cost!
-Built-in or site-built items (benches, storage units, cabinets, etc.) can often be swapped out for a piece of furniture at a lower cost, just remember to keep it in mind as you start to think of how you will be furnishing the new spaces that are being created.
+Make sure your builder is clear as can be as to what is included in the cost.
+Built-in or site-built items (benches, storage units, cabinets, etc.) can often be swapped out for pieces of furniture at a lower cost—just remember to keep it in mind as you start to think of how you will be furnishing the new spaces that are being created.

-Most Design/Build firms specialize in exactly that: designing and building.
-This leaves some areas, landscaping in particular, as something outside of our wheelhouse.
-We have many contacts that we can steer you toward in order to get a great service that will mesh well with our process, but we know that if we offered it directly, this service would likely add cost and complexity that you wouldn’t have going directly to an independent company.
+Most design/build firms specialize in exactly that: designing and building.
+This specialization leaves some areas, landscaping in particular, as something outside of our wheelhouse.
+We have many contacts that we can steer you toward in order to get a great service that will mesh well with our process, but we know that if we offered it directly, it would likely add cost and complexity that you wouldn’t have going directly to an independent company.

 Some firms roll this cost into their contract price with their customers; we do not.
 We keep our design fees separate, so that you can be well aware of exactly how much money is being put into that portion of the project.
-We bill it independently so that we can better control these costs and adjust the design process to match your comfort level with your investment.
+We bill it independently so we can better control these costs and adjust the design process to match your investment comfort level.